VIHATTeam/OMICALL-React-Native-SDK/README.md

     }

     override fun onNewIntent(intent: Intent?) {
        super.onNewIntent(intent)
-        if (intent != null) {
+        intent?.let { newIntent ->
+            Log.d("MainActivity", "🚀 PICKUP-FIX: New intent received (warm start)")
+            // IMPORTANT: Update the activity's intent to the new one setIntent(newIntent)
-            reactApplicationContext?.let {
+            try {
+                // Try to handle immediately if React context is ready reactApplicationContext?.let {
-                OmikitPluginModule.Companion.onGetIntentFromNotification(it, intent, this)
+                    OmikitPluginModule.Companion.onGetIntentFromNotification(it, newIntent, this)
-            } ?: Log.e("MainActivity", "ReactApplicationContext has not been initialized in onNewIntent.")
-        } else {
+                } ?: run {
-            Log.e("MainActivity", "Intent in onNewIntent is null.")
+                    OmikitPluginModule.Companion.handlePickupIntentEarly(this, newIntent)
                 }
+            } catch (e: Exception) {
+                Log.e("MainActivity", "❌ PICKUP-FIX: Error in onNewIntent: ${e.message}")
             }
+        } ?: Log.e("MainActivity", "Intent in onNewIntent is null.")
+    }

     override fun onResume() {
         super.onResume()
-        reactApplicationContext?.let {
+        reactApplicationContext?.let { context ->
             OmikitPluginModule.Companion.onResume(this)
-            intent?.let { intent ->
+            // Handle intent if exists (already updated by onNewIntent or from onCreate) intent?.let { intentData ->
-                OmikitPluginModule.Companion.onGetIntentFromNotification(it, intent, this)
+                OmikitPluginModule.Companion.onGetIntentFromNotification(context, intentData, this)
             }
         } ?: Log.e("MainActivity", "ReactApplicationContext has not been initialized in onResume.")
     }